Have you ever turned up at the beach without a leash or wax?

 They have a wall-mounted or freestanding design, with padded arms or brackets that hold your boards in place.

-These are essential if you live in a busy residence (let’s be honest people aren’t as careful with our boards as we are) or if your surfboard collection is getting a little out of hand.
+These are essential if you live in a busy residence (let’s be honest, people aren’t as careful with our boards as we are) or your surfboard collection is getting a little out of hand.

 Stormrider guide

-The Stormrider Guide is a series of surf guidebooks that provide detailed local knowledge and tips about surfing spots around the world like wave quality, water temperature, and local surf culture.
+The Stormrider Guide is a series of surf guidebooks that provide detailed local knowledge and tips about surfing spots worldwide, like wave quality, water temperature, and local surf culture.

 Each guidebook includes maps, photos, and in-depth descriptions of the best surf spots in the area.

-The Stormrider Guide is great for any surfer who wants to explore new surf spots and put themselves on the best waves for their skill level.
+The Stormrider Guide is great for any surfer exploring new surf spots and putting themselves on the best waves for their skill level.

 Whether you’re a beginner or an experienced surfer, the Stormrider Guide can help you discover new waves and improve your surfing skills, grab your copy here.